The Bankrate promise

 Liability insurance in New Hampshire

-Note, too, that New Hampshire minimum car insurance is for liability coverage, which is designed to protect the other driver, their car, and their passengers.
-In order to be protected yourself, you should consider additional coverage options that will pay for your own injuries or damage.
+Note, too, that New Hampshire minimum car insurance is for liability coverage, which is designed to protect the other driver, their car and their passengers.
+To protect yourself, you may want to consider additional coverage options that will pay for your injuries or damage.
 Coverages like collision, comprehensive and medical can help handle costs to your vehicle, self or passengers.
 Collision covers damages to your vehicle sustained from a collision — comprehensive handles non-collision type damages like falling limbs, hail damage and more.
 Medical payment coverage can cover hospital bills for you and your passengers.

 Is New Hampshire a no-fault state?

 New Hampshire is not one of 12 no-fault states in the U.S. In these states, you file your insurance claim with your own company no matter who is at fault, and you are limited in your ability to file a lawsuit against the other party in an accident.

 No-fault states also require the purchase of personal injury protection (PIP) coverage, which pays for your injuries in an accident.
 Because New Hampshire does not follow this format, PIP coverage is not available and you are able to sue another driver if necessary and file a claim for your pain and suffering, as well as medical costs.

 Penalties for driving without insurance in New Hampshire

 Since New Hampshire auto insurance laws do not require you to carry auto insurance, you cannot be penalized if you are involved in a traffic stop and the police officer asks for proof of insurance.
 If you are in one of the categories of driver we mentioned above, however, such as those who have been convicted of a DUI, you are required to carry proof of insurance with you whenever you are behind the wheel.
 If this is the case, you may face fines, license suspension and the requirement to file an SR-22 certificate of insurance.